 "SQLite" is one of the best systems ever invented for RDBMS needs.
-The lightweight portable design, open source format and rigorous testing suite makes it the most widely used and best engine in the "lite" category.
+The lightweight portable design, open source format and rigorous testing suite makes it the most widely used and best engine in the "lite" category (and in the top ranks of all the other categories).

 SQLitespeed evolved to make the power within SQLite more accessible and quicker to harness for a wide audience with a bias towards software developers and development environments.